Tuesday, January 5, 2010

 FIG's menu changes daily (I wish I was there today- there's a pumpkin and apple Veloute with poached Maine lobster!) and so there's a little bit of a gamble that the day's menu might not be right up your alley.
 I've read reviews (there I go again) that mention deviled eggs and veal sweetbreads, but the day we were there, there wasn't too much that called to me.

-While there were no local beers on tap, I was able to finish my meal off with an Allagash white to go with my chocolate, pear, hazelnut tarte.
+While there were no local beers on tap, I was able to finish my meal off with an Allagash White to go with my chocolate, pear, hazelnut tart.
 Go Maine.

 Posted by Kate. at 10:45 AM